jimdigriz/uri2smug/README.md

-CLI tool to upload photos to SmugMug using 'uploadfromuri'.
+CLI tool to upload photos to SmugMug using [`uploadfromuri`](https://api.smugmug.com/api/v2/album/SJT3DX!uploadfromuri).

 This instructs SmugMug to download the photo content directly from (for example) AWS S3 rather than having you upload using your local Internet connection.

-**N.B.** THIS TOOL IS STILL NOT YET FUNCTIONAL AND UNDER ACTIVE DEVELOPMENT

 # Preflight